Laser Hair Removal

 How long will your results last?

 The results you obtain from the procedure are not necessarily permanent, as hair follicles may recover and grow hair again.
 However, treated hair usually comes back finer and lighter.
-After all treatment sessions, patients may experience hair removal that lasts several months or up to two years.
+After all treatment sessions, patients may experience hair removal that lasts several months or even years.

 Alternatives to lasers